 Rural Shoppers Prepare for Shopping in Town

-The shoppers from rural areas come by truck when their village is on the road network, which over long stretches consists of unpaved dirt roads (see featured photo with store, and photo below), otherwise by boat or bush plane.
-They know they will not be able to buy fresh and exotic fruits and other fast perishable goodies for a couple months, i.e. until their next trip from their village to “Town.”
+The shoppers from rural areas come by truck when their village is on the road network, which over long stretches consists of unpaved dirt roads , otherwise by boat or bush plane.
+They know they will not be able to buy fresh and tropical fruits and other fast perishable goodies for a couple months, i.e. until their next trip from their village to “Town.”
 Furthermore, necessities and long-shelf time staple food is much cheaper in Fairbanks than at their local grocery store.

 The villagers shop differently than the shoppers living in “Town” who can head back to the store when they forgot something.
 Shoppers from the rural areas come prepared to shop with a full toolkit.
 It holds among other things the long shopping list, duct tape, transparent package tape, a hand baggage-scale, permanent marker, zip ties, chill and checked baggage stickers as well as pre-addressed labels.
 They also bring empty suitcases, tough large plastic boxes (27 gallon or so, ~102 liter; see photo below) and/or coolers.
 They guerrilla shop.

 Shipping Home the Goodies

 Those who are fortunate to be on the road network load the boxes and coolers into their trucks.
 They also make sure to get fuel.
 In rural villages, gasoline or diesel cost about twice the price of what you pay in Fairbanks.
 Interestingly, in Fairbanks, you pay on average about 50 cents more on gasoline than in the Lower 48s.
 Why is that?
 I mean, we have the oil on the North Slope and continental shelf.

 Those shoppers who came by motor boat or bush plane, close the packed boxes and coolers with duct tape and put their pre-addressed labels onto them for shipping.
 Some of the Fairbanks stores, e.g., Fred Meyer’s, Costco and Walmart, ship the merchandise.
 Otherwise, the shoppers head to the post office to ship the merchandise themselves.